Docs / Lua / Callbacks

 end

-function game.vote_resolved(_template, result, state)
+function vote_resolved(_template, result, state)

 state.picked_boon = result.winner